-Realizing your credit card payment is due today and you haven't made it yet is a scary feeling.
-What if you're stuck in a meeting or traffic and you can't make your payment right away?
+Realizing your credit card payment is due today, and you haven't made it yet is a scary feeling.
+What if you're stuck in a meeting or traffic, and you can't make your payment right away?
 Do you still have time to make your payment?
 How can you avoid late fees and other penalties?

 How Late Can You Make a Payment and Avoid a Late Fee

 Your credit card issuer must receive your credit card payment by the cutoff time if you want to avoid late payment penalties.
 Beware: you might have to pay a fee to have your payment processed on the due date if you pay by phone.

 Once a late payment hits your credit report, your credit score will be affected.
-In general, late payments are reported at 30 days late.
+In general, late payments are reported 30 days late.
 So if you miss your payment by a few minutes or a few days, you'll still have to pay a late fee, but your credit score will be safe.
 If, however, you skip a payment and don't make it until the next due date, there's a good chance your credit will be impacted.

 Another consequence of making a late payment is to have your interest rate increase to the highest penalty rate.
 By law, credit card issuers aren't allowed to raise your rate to the penalty rate unless you're 60 days past due on your payment.
 In some cases, the penalty rate will apply to your balance indefinitely, or the credit card issuer may raise your rate on other credit card accounts you have with them.
 Avoid letting your payment become this late.
 Not only will your interest rate and finance charges increase, but you'll also have paid two late fees, and you'll have a 60-day late notice on your credit report.

 You don't have to wait until you get in front of a computer to make your credit card payment.
 Fortunately, credit card issuers offer several convenient payment options that allow you to make your payment from almost anywhere.
 For example, you can make a phone payment, even on the due date.
 Note there may be a fee for making an expedited credit card payment.